yli137/ompi_wrapper_for_lulesh/README.md

 Need to place compression threads on 8-15 and 24-31.

 There is some issue with catching fault and doing compression.
 Some region are never caught.
 Is it not modified or matched to "early" pais in the pair list?

+**12/14/2024**

+Original code did not consider the "fault address" is the aligned page size address.
+Added "aligned address" when adding isend pairs for uffd to track which fault address belongs to

+**12/16/2024**

+Need to add an additional lock and bit for register pairs.
+Compress pairs need to separated from register pairs since compress pairs could overlap and register pairs are chopped off from overlap part.

+Currently doing uffd reg list and compression pair list separately.
+Each list has a "dirty" int to look at.

+Adding compression or adding 100 ms would cause program to halt.
+Need to draw critical path and see why injecting some noise would halt the threads.